annaalb/cmgtools-lite/README.md

  jet mass shapes: `python makeInputs.py -p 2016 --run "vjetsfits" --batch False`

  dijet mass templates:  `python makeInputs.py -p "2016,2017,2018"  --run "vjetskernel"`

+ NB: To produce MVV templates starting from a fit function instead of using the smoothening procedure use `--fittempl` when running the makeInputs.py.

  Templates based on k-factors can be obtained with `python makeInputs.py -p "2016,2017,2018"  --run "vjetskernel" --kfactors`

  Also fits can be used instead of templates with  `python makeInputs.py -p "2016,2017,2018"  --run "vjetskernel" --fitsmjj`